W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ::: details Substituted
 The emptiness engendered by fear must be replaced by forgiveness.
 ²Fear must be replaced by forgiveness is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
-³I came to fulfill the law by reïnterpreting the law.
+³I came to fulfill the law by reinterpreting the law.
 ⁴The law law’s self, if properly understood, offers only protection.
 ⁵It is those with not-yet-changed-minds who brought the “hell-fire’ concept into the law.
 ⁶I assure you that I will witness for anyone who lets me, and to whatever extent the one letting me witness for permits me to witness.